commercetools/ui-kit/CONTRIBUTING.md

     - [ ] Add task to the MCD project.
     - [ ] Add task to the [UIKit Kanban Board].

-2. Sync with the UI Kit leads
+2. Sync with the UIKit leads

-    - [ ] Notify Luis or Dominic of the task.
+    - [ ] Notify @lufego or @dferber90 of the task.

 3. Create documentation for the component